 British supermarket Sainsbury's to remove most customer purchasing limits

-LONDON, April 3 (Reuters) - British supermarket group Sainsbury's SBRY.L said on Friday it would start to remove the customer purchasing limits it imposed as a response to increased demand during the coronavirus emergency.
+LONDON, April 3 (Reuters) - British supermarket group Sainsbury's SBRY.L said on Friday it would start to remove the customer purchasing limits it imposed to preventcoronavirus stockpiling as customers start to buy just what they need.

 "As stock continues to build, we have been reviewing whether we still need to limit the number of items people buy.
 I am pleased to tell you that we will start to remove limits from Sunday," Chief Executive Mike Coupe said in a letter to customers.